mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-core/index.md

 For **Rhino 9**, you should target **.NET 10.0**.
 Since .NET Framework is deprecated in Rhino 9, multi-targeting .NET 4.8 is only necessary if you also need to support Rhino 8 on Windows with the .NET Framework fallback, or Rhino 7 and earlier.

 For Mac-specific plugins you can target .NET 8.0 (Rhino 8) or .NET 10.0 (Rhino 9) as .NET Core is the only runtime available on Mac.
-If you want the plugin to be compatible with Rhino 7, target .NET 4.8 instead or use multi-targeting.
+If you want the plugin to be compatible with Rhino 7, target .NET 4.8 and use multi-targeting.

 | Rhino Version | Recommended Target | Notes |
 |---|---|---|